divu2000/Daily-Blog/README.md

    ##  C#

+   ### What is C#?
+   C# is a strongly typed object-oriented programming language.
+C# is open source, simple, modern, flexible, and versatile.
+Key characteristics of C# language include:
+   Modern and easy, Fast and open source, Cross platform, Safe, Versatile, Evolving.

+Learnings:
 - Install Visual Studio Code and learnt about that Platform.
 - Learnt about Syntax, variable, Keywords, oprators, Methods of C#.
 - Then studied about Conditional statements, loops, classes and objects from udemy lectures.